iirisarri/PEB_Phylogenomics/README.md

 ## Inferring ortholog groups

 The first step is to identify orthologs among all the proteins.
-We will use [OrthoFinder] (https://github.com/davidemms/OrthoFinder) for this task, which is simple to run.
+We will use [OrthoFinder](https://github.com/davidemms/OrthoFinder) for this task, which is simple to run.
 Just provide the folder containing the proteome files:

 ```
 orthofinder -f vertebrate_proteomes
 ```

 The list of single-copy orthologs will be in a file called Orthogroups.csv.
 If you look into this file, you will see that it is a list of seqeunce names, grouped by orthogroups.
 The next step is to create fasta files that will contain orthologous sequences for every species.
-This can be automated with [mirlo] (https://github.com/mthon/mirlo), which requires [JDK] (https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+This can be automated with [mirlo](https://github.com/mthon/mirlo), which requires [JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 ```
 mirlo.py -c Results_Feb28/Orthogroups.csv -i vertebrate_proteomes -o MIRLO_OUT